Mohitlikestocode/Project-Deepwave/README.md

 **Along with enhancement of the overall UI/UX to match it with the hack-enshmirtz theme, a 2d Map, more features...
 We've also added automation for the globe - that is
--> When you click the globe, you can just click generate prediction, and it will AUTO scroll to the prediction arena...where it will auto enter the data...
+👉 When you click the globe, you can just click generate prediction, and it will AUTO scroll to the prediction arena...where it will auto enter the data...**
--> Now,our ML model frontend-backend connection is coming in our next Feature Friday, but in addition to TOUR mode, we have also added this feature - to increase convinience of an aveage user.
-Trying to put attention to detail for overall user expereince :))**
+👉 Now,our ML model frontend-backend connection is coming in our next Feature Friday, but in addition to TOUR mode, we have also added this feature - to increase convinience of an aveage user.
+👉 Along with our Tour mode, we have also added a fun quiz - to make the entire experience memorable...because when you're made to think and maybe even laugh, you tend to rememebr the experience better :)
+👉**Trying to put attention to detail for overall user expereince :))**

+## 🛸 TOUR MODE — Immersive, Fun, and Unforgettable

+The brand-new **Tour Mode** is an elevator-style scroll journey across history’s biggest tsunamis:

+- 🚟 6 Levels: 5 iconic tsunami disasters + a fun interactive quiz
+- ⛱️ Real images, emotional context, floating fun fact clouds
+- 😍 Audio effects, black screen transitions, rain sounds, and atmospheric music
+- 🎮 A dramatic quiz section ("What’s the best way to survive a tsunami?") to reinforce safety + make it fun
+- 🚀 Memorable moments designed for **kids, families, future scientists** and all curious minds

+> "We want a 12-year-old to scroll through and say: *'Whoa... this was real?'*"

+Tour Mode is more than a feature—it's a tribute, a lesson, and an experience.

+---

+## 🌿 Educating Through Real Events

+We also use DeepWave to teach people about **real tsunami disasters**.

+- 🔹 1960 Chilean Earthquake (M9.5)
+- 🔹 2004 Indian Ocean Tsunami
+- 🔹 2011 Tōhoku, Japan
+- 🔹 1755 Lisbon, Portugal
+- 🔹 1883 Krakatoa eruption

+> These aren't just events.
+They're *why* we build this.

+By learning from the past, we build tools that might protect the future.

 ## 🌐 What is DeepWave?